Perturbed Wess-Zumino-Witten models and N=(2,2) supersymmetric sigma models on Lie groups with complex structure: N=(2,2) supersymmetric sigma model on Lie groups perturbed with complex structure

 These relations show that N=(2,2) supersymmetric sigma models on the Lie groups from the geometric point of view correspond to the bi-Hermitian structures on the Lie groups \cite{Gat} or equivalently the algebraic bi-Hermitian structures $(J,G, H)$ on the Lie algebras \cite{RS}.
-For N=2 supersymmetric WZW models on the Lie group G we have $H_{ABC}= f_{ABC}$.
-In this case, relations (\ref{16}) and (\ref{17}) show that we have the Lie bialgebra structures on $\bf g$ \cite{Lin}; and relation (\ref{18}) reduces to (\ref{16}), and (\ref{19}) is automatically satisfied i.e. Lie bialgebra structure is a special case of algebraic bi-Hermitian structure $(J,G,H)$ with $H_{ABC}=f_{ABC}$ \cite{RS}.
+For N=(2,2) supersymmetric WZW models on the Lie group G, we have $H_{ABC}= f_{ABC}$.
+In this case, relations (\ref{16}) and (\ref{17}) show that we have the Lie bialgebra structures on $\bf g$ \cite{Par}\cite{Getzler}\cite{Lin}; and relation (\ref{18}) reduces to (\ref{16}), and (\ref{19}) is automatically satisfied, i.e., Lie bialgebra structure is a special case of algebraic bi-Hermitian structure $(J,G,H)$ with $H_{ABC}=f_{ABC}$ \cite{RS}.

-In \cite{ER}, we have considered the general cases such that the perturbed N=(2,2) supersymmetric sigma models on Lie groups preserve N=(2,2) supersymmetry.
-Here we assume that the action (\ref{1}) (as sigma models on Lie groups or WZW model) has N=(2,2) supersymmetry, and as a special example is perturbed with the following term
+In \cite{ER}, we have considered the general cases such that the perturbed N=(2,2) supersymmetric sigma model on a Lie group preserve the N=(2,2) supersymmetry.
+Here, we assume that the action (\ref{1}) (as sigma models on Lie groups) has the N=(2,2) supersymmetry, and as a special example is perturbed with the following term

 where the tensor $J^{\lambda} _{\nu}(\Phi)$ is the complex structure that appeared in the second supersymmetry transformations (\ref{3}) of the action (\ref{1}) .
 Now together with (\ref{1}) we have

 such that